epbuennig/snaplog/README.md

 # Snaplog
-Snap log is a library that provides the `Snaplog` type, a struct that records changes to a value of type `T`.
+Snaplog is a library that provides the `Snaplog` type, a struct that records changes to a value of type `T`.

 # Examples